kalvir781/kalv/cv/index.md

 # Canada
 ## Vancouver, BC.

-### VanRuby 2012 - 2018
-Formed and ran ruby meetup that led to having 80-100 developers meet monthly.
-That spoke about topics of web development in Ruby and other languages such as JavaScript.

-### RSS Hero - 2011
+### Kalv Consulting - 2011
+DayDiary - 2011 - Founded a product to store all your digital photos, notes, videos into a one feed diary.
+A service to store all your family memories.
-Founded RSS reading service, to index millions of RSS feeds for users to replace Google Reader shutdown.
+RSS Hero - 2011 - Founded RSS reading service, to index millions of RSS feeds for users to replace Google Reader shutdown.
 For those that wanted to read news articles via RSS and a social sharing service to allow collaboration on contextual subjects.

 ### Redhand 2011
 Making tablets security camera products.
 Allowing for capturing video footage and detecting movement.
 Built out the Rails infrastructure for the mobile client applications.